SystemsApproach/ops/control.rst

 difficulty, consider how Aether refers to principals in its 5G connectivity service.
-If we borrow terminology directly from the Telco realm, then a *subscriber* would refer to someone who uses a mobile device; it implies an account and a collection of settings for the service delivered to that device.
-And in fact, subscriber is a central object within the SD-Core implementation.
-But Aether is designed to support enterprise deployments of 5G.
-To this end, it defines a *user* to be a person (principal) that accesses the API or GUI portal with some prescribed level of privilege, where there is not necessarily a one-to-one relationship between users and subscribers.
-Moreover, not all devices have subscribers, as would be the case with IoT devices that are typically not associated with a particular human.
+If we borrow terminology directly from the Telco realm, then a *subscriber* would refer to someone who uses a mobile device.
+It implies an account and a collection of settings for the service delivered to that device, and is a central object within the SD-Core implementation.
+But Aether is designed to support enterprise deployments of 5G, and to that end, it defines a *user* to be a person (principal) that accesses the API or GUI portal with some prescribed level of privilege.
+There is not necessarily a one-to-one relationship between users and subscribers, and more importantly, not all devices have subscribers (as would be the case with IoT devices that are not typically associated with a particular human).

 5.1 Design Overview
 -------------------